-Puerto Rico's total public debt currently stands at around \$67 billion, same as last year, and remains one of the biggest challenges facing the central government.
+Puerto Rico's total public debt currently stands at around \$70 billion, same as last year, and remains one of the biggest challenges facing the central government.
 There are other critical problems such as, the reconstruction of the island after hurricane Maria, funding of the pension plan for government retirees and school teachers.
 The government has to improve its operational efficiency to lower operating costs.
 It does not seem that there is a clear plan to achieve these efficiencies except that the approved fiscal budget is lower than in the previous year.
 Lowering government expenditure is a contributing factor to lower economic output.

 Puerto Rico's economy will continue to struggle in the near future.
 The Association expects to continue to improve performance as interest in local agriculture grows.
 The Board of Directors and Management will continue to work with the government and other entities in moving forward the island's agricultural sector and the ACA.
+Economists are now forecasting a minor increase in GDP of 1-2% due to continued federal funds being received.
+The forecast over the next three years is for a stable economy which is good for the island as it continues to recover from the pandemic and a plan to pay back the debt is implemented.